Russo-German Pact Imminent

 All this is prophesied in your Bible to occur in the near future.
 It is but a curtain-raiser to the inevitable, prophesied outcome of the perpetual struggle for power and peace.
 Ultimately, national power will be controlled, and peace will prevail in this world.
 It will be a peace superior to anything man has experienced in the past.
 It will be a universally imposed peace brought to Earth by the Prince of Peace Himself (Isaiah 9:6-7)—an everlasting peace imposed on all nations by a power far superior to the weak hunk of clay of which man is presently comprised.

-Request your own copy, gratis, of our book The Wonderful World Tomorrow for a glimpse into that eye-opening future that will result from an amazing future change in the spirit in man!
+Request your own copy, gratis, of our booklet The Wonderful World Tomorrow for a glimpse into the eye-opening future that will result from an amazing future change in the spirit in man!